 Clinical Research vs Clinical Trials

-NIH defines clinical research as patient-oriented research, conducted on material of human origin (tissue, specimens, cognitive phenomena).
+NIH defines clinical research as patient-oriented research, conducted with human subjects (or on material of human origin such as tissue, specimens, cognitive phenomena).
 This research includes clinical trials, epidemiological and behavioral studies, outcomes research, and health services research.

 A clinical trial is one type of clinical research and relates to a prospective biomedical or behavioral research study of human subjects that is designed to answer specific questions about biomedical or behavioral interventions (drugs, treatments, devices, or new ways of using known drugs, treatments, or devices).
 Clinical trials are used to determine whether new biomedical or behavioral interventions are safe, efficacious, and effective.
 Biomedical clinical trials of an experimental drug, treatment, device, or behavioral intervention may proceed through four phases: